Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Sharon Walker has been an Oceanographer at NOAA’s Pacific Marine Environmental Laboratory in Seattle, WA since 1979, and a member of the NOAA Vents program since it began in 1984.
-Sharon specializes in the development of methods and instrumentation for the detection, monitoring and mapping of hydrothermal plumes, including the PMEL MAPR.
+Sharon Walker has been an oceanographer at NOAA’s Pacific Marine Environmental Laboratory (PMEL) in Seattle, Washington, since 1979, and a member of the NOAA Vents program since it began in 1984.
+She specializes in the development of methods and instrumentation for the detection, monitoring and mapping of hydrothermal plumes, including the PMEL MAPR (miniature autonomous plume recorder).
 She has participated in numerous research expeditions to mid-ocean ridges and submarine arc volcanoes.
-During this expedition, Sharon will collect hydrographic and optical data with the CTD, and with MAPRs during other operations.
+During this expedition, Walker will collect hydrographic and optical data with the CTD (an instrument that measures conductivity, temperature, and depth), and with MAPRs during other operations.

 Jason II Team